Second-order Markov random fields for independent sets on the infinite Cayley tree: Introduction

 \section{Introduction}

-Recently, there has been a significant interest in combining ideas from probability, computer science, physics, statistics, and operations research, to shed light on the structure and complexity of combinatorial optimization, counting, and sampling problems \cite{mezard2002analytic},\cite{krzakala2007gibbs},\cite{achlioptas2008algorithmic},\cite{sherrington2010physics}.
+Recently, there has been a significant interest in combining ideas from probability, computer science, physics, statistics, and operations research, to shed light on the structure and complexity of combinatorial optimization, counting, and sampling problems (cf. \cite{mezard2002analytic,achlioptas2008algorithmic,ding2013maximum}).
 Some of the most well-studied such problems involve the independent sets of a graph.
 Consider an undirected graph $G$, which consists of a set of nodes $V$ and edges $E$, where each edge $e \in E$ is of the form $(v_i,v_j)$ for some $v_i,v_j \in V$.
-Then the independent sets of $G$, ${\mathcal I}(G)$, are defined to be the subsets $S$ of $V$ with no internal edges; i.e. a set $S \in 2^V$ is an independent set iff for all pairs of nodes $v_i,v_j \in S$, $(v_i,v_j) \notin E$.
-Independent sets arise in many applications, ranging from the study of communication networks \cite{SST.11} to computer vision \cite{BS.10}, economics \cite{dall2011optimal}, and biology \cite{joseph1992determining}; and the problem of finding the maximum independent set of a graph was one of the original NP-Complete problems identified in Garey and Johnson's classical text on computational intractibility \cite{GJ.79}.
+Then the independent sets of $G$, ${\mathcal I}(G)$, are defined to be the subsets $S$ of $V$ with no internal edges; i.e. a set $S \subseteq V$ is an independent set iff for all pairs of nodes $v_i,v_j \in S$, $(v_i,v_j) \notin E$.
 There are a wealth of results about the complexity and (in)approximability of counting, sampling, and optimizing independent sets under various restrictions.
-We make no attempt to survey that literature here, instead focusing only on the results most relevant to our own investigations.
+We make no attempt to survey that literature here, instead focusing only on the results most relevant to our own investigations, and refer the interested reader to \cite{sly2014counting} and the references therein for a recent overview.